DataDog/documentation/content/en/tracing/languages/dotnet.md

 To begin tracing applications written in any language, first [install and configure the Datadog Agent][1].
 The .NET Tracer runs in-process to instrument your applications and sends traces to the Agent.

-Note that the .NET Tracer supports all .NET-based languages, i.e. C#, VB.Net, etc. If you need support for a particular framework, consider making an open-source contribution.
+**Note**: The .NET Tracer supports all .NET-based languages (C#, VB.Net, etc).
+If you need support for a particular framework, consider making an open-source contribution.

 ## Automatic Instrumentation